USC Museums and Libraries

 The Architecture and Fine Arts Library (AFA)

 The Architecture & Fine Arts Library (AFA) is located in a modernist setting designed by Becket Associates and Graeme Morland, a faculty member at the School of Architecture, on the ground floor of Watt Hall.
-It houses more than 75,000 volumes of books and journals dedicated to the studies of art history, fine arts, and architecture (CAN WE ADD DESIGN HERE?), as well as a notable collection of rare titles and artists’ books.
+It houses more than 75,000 volumes of books and journals dedicated to the studies of art history, fine arts, and architecture, as well as a notable collection of rare titles and artists’ books.

 In addition, the AFA Library has a growing collection of videos and dvds in the arts and design fields.
 The AFA Library’s collection can be searched through the USC Libraries catalog, HOMER.
 The library also has several architectural and public-art archival collections.
 It is part of the USC Libraries system, and adheres to the USC Libraries policies on access and borrowing privileges.